History of the Jews in the United Arab Emirates: Kosher food

 The first kosher food service in the United Arab Emirates was established by Elli Kriel, a Jewish community member and resident in the UAE, in 2019.
 Serving kosher food from her home, "Elli's Kosher Kitchen" became highly popular among tourists, hotels and conferences organizers.
 The normalization of relations between the UAE and Israel boosted Elli's Kosher Kitchen to new heights, resulting in a partnership with Aloft Abu Dhabi and Abu Dhabi National Exhibition Center (ADNEC), from which a production kitchen has been founded under the certification of the Orthodox Union (OU).
 Elli's Kosher Kitchen continues to deliver to tourists and provide catering for the hospitality sector, as well as for events, conferences and exhibitions.

 Kosher Arabia, a joint venture between Emirates Flight Catering (EKFC) and CCL Holdings, was launched in April 2021.
 It offers kosher meals to customers in the aviation, hospitality and events sectors, including Dubai Expo 2020, across the Gulf and is the region's first exporter of kosher food.

 The UAE's first Kosher Certification has been founded by Rabbi Levi Duchman and is the first to be fully licensed by the UAE authorities.
 The Emirates Agency for Kosher Certification (EAKC) is the first legal entity responsible for the assessment of foods, products, processes and services to ensure compliance with Orthodox Jewish dietary laws.
 Armani/Kaf in Dubai's Burj Khalifa is the UAE's first Glatt Kosher Restaurant, supervised under the EAKC.

 One thousand EAKC-certified kosher chickens per week are provided to the community by local Shechita.
 In May 2020, it was reported that the JCC of the UAE has imported the largest kosher meat shipment in the history of the community.

 Talmud Torah School

 A new Talmud Torah was reported in 2020 to have been recently established, and now has around 40 pupils.

 Chabad

 On October 23, 2020, Chabad-Lubavitch appointed Rabbi Levi Duchman as the Chabad Shaliach to the UAE, making him the first Chabad Shaliach to a Gulf country.
 He is the Chabad Rabbi in Abu Dhabi and Rabbi of the Beit Tefillah Synagogue.
 Solly Wolf is the head and the president of the JCC, a Chabad-linked organization based in Dubai.

+On November 21, 2024, Israeli-Moldovan Rabbi Zvi Kogan, a Chabad-Lubavitch emissary to the United Arab Emirates, was abducted and later found killed in Al Ain.
+Three suspects were arrested by Emirati officials, they were accused of Kogan's murder and sentenced to death.
+Kogan had been working with Duchman to establish Jewish educational initiatives and expand access to kosher food in the UAE.
+Following the incident, increased security measures were implemented for Jewish institutions, including the closure of informal synagogues in Dubai, while the government-recognized synagogue in Abu Dhabi remained operational.